Couples Therapy, Philadelphia, PA

 What are the most common problems

-addressed in couples therapy?
+addressed in Couples Therapy?

 Learning to express yourself clearly and listen to understand rather than to respond.
 Breaking unhealthy patterns of communication